maarten-pennings/I2C-tool/I2Ctest8266/README.md

 ![testsetup](../pics/testsetup.png)

-## Simple test case (run1/loopback1)
+## The simple test case (run1/loopback1)
 I started with a simple test case.
 It uses the function `loopback1()`.
-This function writes 4 bytes to the loopback device (the MSG register), and reads them back.
+This function writes 4 bytes to the loop-back device (the MSG register), and reads them back.

 Basically, it sends these two transactions